eclipse-velocitas/vehicle-app-python-sdk/examples/seat-adjuster/README.md

    Use the VS Code task `Import example app from SDK` (to get there press `Ctrl+Shift+P` and select `Tasks: Run Task`) and choose `seat-adjuster` from the list.

-   :warning: Make sure you have commited or stash all your possible changes within the `app` folder, because the files of that folder will be overwritten by the files of this example.
+   :warning: Make sure you have committed or stash all your possible changes within the `app` folder, because the files of that folder will be overwritten by the files of this example.

 2. Running this example with Dapr middleware